stanleyy3/plain-nn/README.md

 # plain-nn
 plain neural network for MNIST with no ml packages

-using gpu compute was empirically shown to be over an order of magnitude faster (using the benchmark script)
+using gpu compute was empirically shown to be over an order of magnitude faster